 - Advising a claimant on issues of negligent oncological misdiagnosis;

-- Advising dependents on issues of dehydration allegedly contributing to death;
+- Advising dependents on issues of dehydration contributing to death;

 - Advising a defendant Trust on issues of negligent urological misdiagnosis;